rezbyte/MTA/README.md

 [Install the Expo CLI](https://docs.expo.dev/get-started/installation/) via your favorite package manager.

-To start the application, open a terminal & navigate to the 'TDM' folder:
+To start the application, open a terminal & navigate to the 'MTA' folder:

 ```
-cd <path/to/TDM>
+cd <path/to/MTA>
 ```

 Then type the following into your terminal: